Didier Malherbe: Gong (1969–1977)

 Gong debuted at the Amougies festival in October 1969.
-Malherbe received the stage name Bloomdido Bad De Grasse from Daevid Allen, a combination of the title of the Charlie Parker standard and a comedic translation of his surname.
+Malherbe received the stage name "Bloomdido Bad De Grasse" from Daevid Allen, a combination of the title of the Charlie Parker standard and a comedic translation of his surname.

-The albums Camembert Electrique (1971) and Continental Circus (1972, soundtrack for Jérôme Laperrousaz's movie of the same name) made Gong, alongside Magma, a part of the French underground scene of the early 1970s.
-Bloomdido remained with Gong after line-up changes, even staying on after Allen himself quit in 1975 following the Radio Gnome Invisible trilogy, released by the later-fledgling Virgin label: Flying Teapot and Angel's Egg (1973), then You (1974).
+The albums Camembert Electrique (1971) and Continental Circus (1972, the soundtrack to Jérôme Laperrousaz's movie of the same name) made Gong, alongside Magma, a part of the French underground scene of the early 1970s.
+Malherbe remained with Gong after line-up changes, even staying on after Daevid Allen quit in 1975 following the Radio Gnome Invisible trilogy, released by the later-fledgling Virgin label: Flying Teapot and Angel's Egg (1973), then You (1974).

-Following the departures in 1975 of Allen and Steve Hillage, Gong moved to a more jazz-fusion style, influenced by Weather Report, with Malherbe adding a world-music flavor, as exemplified by "Bambooji" on the Shamal (1976) album, an early pointer to his later work as a solo artist.
+Following the departures in 1975 of Allen and Steve Hillage, Gong shifted to a more jazz-fusion style, influenced by Weather Report, with Malherbe adding a world-music flavor, as exemplified by "Bambooji" on the album Shamal (1976), an early suggestion to his later work as a solo artist.
 A final line-up with a percussion section and Allan Holdsworth on guitar recorded Gazeuse!
 (1977).

 Bloom (1977–1981)

 In 1977, Malherbe formed the band Bloom, playing a fusion of jazz and rock.
 They recorded an eponymous album in 1978, and the band toured extensively in France.
-In 1981, it was replaced by smaller line-ups, Duo du Bas with Yan Emeric Vagh, and Duo Ad lib with Jean-Philippe Rykiel.
+In 1981, it was replaced by smaller line-ups: Duo du Bas with Yan Emeric Vagh and Duo Ad lib with Jean-Philippe Rykiel.

-In 1978, Malherbe played on three songs on Gilli Smyth's Charly Records release "Mother," also appearing on her "Fairy Tales" LP under the band name "Mother Gong," featuring guitarist Harry Williamson.
+In 1978, Malherbe played on three songs for Gilli Smyth's Charly Records release Mother, also appearing on her LP Fairy Tales under the band name "Mother Gong", featuring guitarist Harry Williamson.

 In 1980, Malherbe recorded his first solo album, Bloom, which had a jazz-fusion sound and French vocals.

 Faton Bloom (1982–1987)

 In 1982, Malherbe began a partnership with Faton Cahen, former pianist with Magma and Zao, which they called Faton-Bloom.
 The band was made of Rémy Sarrazin (bass), Éric Bedoucha (drums) and Roger Raspail.
-An eponymous album appeared in 1986, accompanied by touring.
+An eponymous album released in 1986, accompanied by touring.

-During that period, Malherbe also worked with singer Jacques Higelin, on stage (the live album Casino de Paris in 1984) and in studio (the album Ai in 1985).
+During that period, Malherbe also worked with singer Jacques Higelin, on stage (the live album Casino de Paris in 1984) and in studio (the album Aï in 1985).

 He also played on the debut album by Equip'Out, a band led by ex-Gong drummer Pip Pyle, and joined Daevid Allen in a new line-up of Gong, which resulted in the album Shapeshifter (1992).

-Solo / Duo (1990–1998)
+Solo/duo (1990–1998)

-In 1990, Malherbe released his second solo album, Fetish, with a cast of musicians, later calling the album "very scattered."
-He notably experimented with the wind synthesizer Yamaha WX7.
+In 1990, Malherbe released his second solo album, Fetish, with a cast of musicians, later calling the album "very scattered".
+He notably experimented with the Yamaha WX7, a wind synthesizer.

-He then signed with the Tangram label, releasing Zeff in 1992, which met with critical and commercial success.
-The sound of the Zeff, a harmonic bent PVC pipe, also was included in Vangelis' soundtrack for Ridley Scott's movie 1492: Conquest of Paradise, and was featured on public TV channel France 3.
+He then signed with the Tangram label, releasing Zeff in 1992, which was met with critical and commercial success.
+The sound of the "Zeff", a harmonic bent PVC pipe, also was included in Vangelis's soundtrack for Ridley Scott's movie 1492: Conquest of Paradise and was featured on public TV channel France 3.